Upper School Global History and Social Sciences

 Nation and Nationalism

 From the beginning, the identity and values of the U.S. nation were complex.
-This course looks closely at the distance between the ideals embedded in our founding documents and the lived realities of people’s lives.
-Students will investigate the founding and early growth of the nation to understand our modern political and social
+This course looks closely at the distance between the ideals embedded in our founding documents and the lived realities of people’s lives, past and present.
+Students will explore how these living documents – the US Constitution and Declaration of Independence – shape our modern political and social landscape today by understanding their historical context.
+How has the US Constitution been interpreted and by whom?
+Who were the voices for progress, and how did they define that progress?

-[read more]Global History II: U.S. and World History
+Global History II: U.S. & World History

-Global History II: U.S. and World History
+Global History II: U.S. & World History

 From Power to Superpower (Required)

 From the Spanish-American War to the end of World War II, this course will explore the evolution of the U.S. as a global superpower, its territorial expansion, its foreign policy, and its involvement in different wars and conflicts.
-We will examine how governments garner popular support for military and humanitarian interventions
+We will examine how governments garner popular support for military and humanitarian interventions abroad and how the outcomes of these actions have affected and been affected by political decision-making and geopolitical interests.

 This course provides students with a bird’s eye view of American society through the lens of significant events in the 20th and 21st centuries that have affected and continue to challenge the nation and the world.
 Students will explore multiple narratives and experiences of different groups in America throughout the past century, considering why some stories are told instead of others.
 Students will explore themes of change and evolution in politics (role of government, gender, race), culture (music and art), economics, and technology and examine how the U.S. developed as the nation it is today.